Christianstensgaard/Assignment_TwitterLike/README.md

 # Conclusion
-- how did the project go, and what should i do diffferently.
 1. I have been using alot of energy on designing the message system, to handle the different requests. this includes Beginning of Tracing and Logging system, async communication desing, Tcp protocol, with minimal package overhead.
    Creating the message server and client was a big task, that took alot of my time designing and testing. and maybe